mrakgr/The-Spiral-Language/readme.md

     | _ -> None
 ```

 Since the type being boxed to must be a union type, the above active pattern is what is responsible for that.
 If the type being boxed is a straightforward union type, then it just returns it.
-But if the type being boxed is a recursive type then it is unrolled a single level and converted into a union type.
+But if the type being boxed is a recursive type then it is unrolled a single level and treated like a union type.

 ```
 match ty, get_type args with